neo-project/docs/en-us/sc/white-paper.md

 Digital assets on the chain chain are inherently mobile demand, and usually point-to-point transactions can not provide sufficient liquidity, so the need for the exchange to provide users with trading services.
 Digital assets of the exchange will generally be divided into two categories: the first is the central exchange, the user needs to recharge the digital assets to the exchange, and then on the site to order a single transaction; the second category is to the central exchange, Its trading system is built into the blockchain system, provided by the system matching services.
 Centralized exchanges can provide very high performance and diversified services, but need to have a strong credit guarantee, otherwise there will be moral hazard, such as misappropriation of user funds, Paolu and so on.
 Relatively, to the center of the exchange although there is no moral hazard, but the user experience is poor, performance also has a greater bottleneck.
 Is there a way to combine the advantages of both to provide a best of both worlds?
 Superconducting transactions can do this, it is a mechanism: users do not need to recharge, you can directly use their own assets in the chain chain to trade, the transaction settlement in the chain to complete, but the process of matching Outside the chain, by a central exchange to provide matching services.
 Due to the match in the chain, its efficiency can be as high as the central exchange, but the assets are still under the control of the user, the exchange can be based on the user's trading intent to carry out matching services, but can not divert funds or Paolu, no Moral Hazard.
-At present, the AntShares community has been the emergence of some use of ants intelligent contract to achieve the blockchain superconducting transactions, such as blue whale scouring.
+At present, the NEO community has been the emergence of some use of ants intelligent contract to achieve the blockchain superconducting transactions, such as blue whale scouring.

 ## 8.2 Smart Fund